Vinexpo Hong Kong 2020 will go ahead as planned from 26 to 28 May, said Vinexpo CEO Rodolphe Lameyse at a press conference held in London.

 ‘In terms of space, we expect to be close to 12,000-square-metres,’ he said, which is down slightly on 2018’s 13,000 m2.

 Andrew Davis, head of investment promotion at InvestHK, a Hong Kong government department that assists overseas businesses wanting to invest and expand in Hong Kong, said that the country is very much open for business.
-He said and that since last year’s protests not a single trade show has been cancelled.
+He added that since last year’s protests not a single HK Trade Development Council show has been cancelled.

 A ‘plateau’ for wine in Asia?